Financial Services Guide

 Clients not satisfied with our services should contact our Complaints Officer.
-We are members of the Financial Ombudsman Service (FOS),
+We are members of the Australian Financial Complaints Authority (AFCA), a free

 To ensure that we provide you with appropriate products and services, you agree to us calling you to discuss any new products and services.
 If you do not wish to receive such calls please advise us and we will place you on our Do Not Call Register.

-If you are a Retail Client and we give you Personal Advice, commission amounts will be provided in any SOA or (where an SOA is not required to be provided) included on any relevant invoices.
+If you are a Retail Client and we give you Personal Advice, commission amounts will be provided in any SOA or on any relevant invoices where an SOA is not provided.
 When we give you General Advice, full commission information (including dollar amounts) will be provided on request.